faultfactory/SBM_Monorepo/README.md

 - In the parent directory, another directory ```src``` exists that contains code that is part of the sketch but not an official or installed library.
 <br>

 Because the parent directory and sketch file have the aformenetioned name requirements, you can't compile multiple sketches using the same ```src``` directory.
 That means we have to have the CAN interface files described above available in the ```src``` directory.
 Instead of making copies over and over again, we leverage symbolic links which are just a fancy shortcut pointing to another location.
 This is why you need to have Developer Mode on.
+It's a newer feature.
+Additionally, specify the cmd or powershell terminal for vscode and git usage so as to not break the symlinks.

+It gets better with some more idiocy with the VSCode Arduino plugin.
+When opening a folder, VScode will create the ```.vscode``` directory for certain settings.
+An ```arduino.json``` will be created defining some settings for the board type and including the sketch files.
+So if you're using VSCode for compilation and serial monitor, just open the folder with the ```.ino``` file.

 # Setup
 ``` TODO: ADD LINKS```